General Information and Hotel Reservations

 Jim Sibley, University of British Columbia

 Teaching ethics is often a response to ethical transgressions, like cheating or plagiarism, not as professional preparation.
 Teaching students how to make ethical decisions is critical to creating cultures that value integrity and preparing our students to be ethical professionals.
 In this workshop, participants will learn the fundamentals of teaching ethical decision-making using a powerful teaching methodology known as Team-Based Learning (TBL).
 Participants will leave the session with the knowledge they need to get started teaching ethical decision-making using TBL at their own institutions.
 This is a specially scheduled, three-hour long workshop.
+If you choose to register for this workshop, please note that it will take place during both Sessions 1 and 2, and you will not be able to register for any of the other workshops scheduled for Session 2.

 Institutional Approaches to Academic Misconduct: Bridging the Legal and Ethical Approaches to Policy